harshakhan/Covid--19-Project-with-API/README.md

 # Covid-19 Tracker Project

-With the help of API and JS crated Covid-19 project
+In this project we have used HTML,CSS,Bootstrap & JS with the help of API